For Logan Bearden, a native of Leander, Texas – racing is in his blood.

 For Irwindale, Bearden concentrated on his efforts in the NASCAR Camping World Truck Series where he successfully made his series’ debut at his hometown track of Circuit of the Americas (COTA) in Austin, Texas on March 26.

 Throughout the remainder of the 2022 season, Bearden’s part-time Super Late Model season was highlighted with finishes of fourth at Jennerstown Speedway Complex, fifth at Anderson (Ind.)
 Speedway, sixth at Winchester (Ind.)
-Speedway and an additional seventh place run at Winchester.
+Speedway and an additional seventh-place run at Winchester.

 In all, he posted three top-five and five top-10 finishes in eight events.